 In the service design phase, you are determining the services and service levels based on the decisions made in the strategy phase.
 You will want to document these design decisions in Confluence.
 Confluence also has built in diagram capabilities for modeling processes.

-Stage 3: Service Transition - Jira and Jira Service Desk
+Stage 3: Service Transition - Jira and Jira Service Management

-In the service transition phase, you will use Jira to track the work on the requirements while you build the services in Jira Service Desk.
-Jira Service Desk will allow you to create different services, workflows, permissions, SLAs and automations.
+In the service transition phase, you will use Jira to track the work on the requirements while you build the services in Jira Service Management.
+Jira Service Management will allow you to create different services, workflows, permissions, SLAs and automations.
 You can also customize the portal and what the customers see.

-Stage 4: Service Operation - Jira Service Desk and Confluence
+Stage 4: Service Operation - Jira Service Management and Confluence

-In the service operation phase, you will use Jira Service Desk queues to manage requests and you can communicate with customers through the Jira Service Desk tickets.
+In the service operation phase, you will use Jira Service Management queues to manage requests and you can communicate with customers through the Jira Service Management tickets.
 Confluence will be used to document fixes and how-to articles.
 Customers will also have access to Confluence's Knowledge Base – as a way to identify or resolve in a self-service manner.

-Stage 5: Continual Service Improvement - Jira Service Desk and Confluence
+Stage 5: Continual Service Improvement - Jira Service Management and Confluence

-In the continual service improvement phase, you will use Jira Service Desk's satisfaction surveys and documented lessons learned in Confluence to help determine how to improve services.
+In the continual service improvement phase, you will use Jira Service Management's satisfaction surveys and documented lessons learned in Confluence to help determine how to improve services.